Skip to content

 A bonus of using enameled cast iron cookware is that it does not need to be seasoned.
 But general care will save the surface of the enamel.
 For example, use wooden or silicone utensils and avoid metal.

-Although Le Creuset cookware is dishwasher safe Le Creuset themselves advises that handwashing is the best practice.
+Although Le Creuset cookware is dishwasher safe, Le Creuset themselves advise that handwashing is the best practice.

 Firstly, never plunge a hot pan into cold water.
 The thermal shock from hot to cold can warp the pan and crack it.
 If you have food caked onto the pan, soak it in warm water.
 Let it sit for 15 to 20 minutes before you wash it.